 7. Get employees on board

-The best cyber risk programme you could imagine is next to useless if it doesn’t gain buy-in company-wide.
+The best cyber risk programme you could imagine is next to useless if it doesn’t gain buy in company-wide.
 Everyone has their part to play in a company’s cyber risk strategy, but do individuals and teams in your organisation know their responsibilities?
-Make it clear where the responsibilities lie for the crucial components of the cyber risk programme.
+Make it clear where the responsibilities lie for the crucial components of your cyber risk programme.

-Drive awareness of your cyber strategies and make people aware of their responsibilities.
-This approach will mitigate phishing and social engineering risks, protect your IP and keep sensitive data out of harm’s way.
+Drive awareness of your cyber strategies, and make people aware of their responsibilities.
+This approach mitigates phishing and social engineering risks, protects your IP and keeps sensitive data out of harm’s way.

-Most importantly, ensure there are appropriate escalation paths in place that enable the reporting of unusual activity or areas of concern.
+Most importantly, ensure there are appropriate escalation processes in place that enable the reporting of unusual activity or areas of concern.